DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Experiments

 \subsubsection{Qualitative Comparisons}

 We conduct comparisons with four previous state-of-the-art methods, including BeautyGAN~\cite{li2018beautygan}, LADN~\cite{gu2019ladn}, PSGAN~\cite{jiang2020psgan} and SCGAN~\cite{deng2021scgan}.
+For fairness, we use their released codes and pre-trained models.
+The results are shown in Fig.~\ref{fig:comparsion}.
+Since BeautyGAN and LADN simply combine the makeup features with the source features by concatenation, they can not handle makeup transfer under spatial misalignment caused by large poses or expressions.
+As indicated by green boxes in Fig.~\ref{fig:comparsion}, their transferred results in mouth regions have some artifacts due to the spatial misalignment problem.
+PSGAN employs pixel-to-region attention to align the makeup features with the source features, and then utilizes spatial-adaptive normalization to perform makeup transfer.
+However, the attention map of PSGAN is ambiguous and can only transfer a general makeup style.
+SCGAN, an AdaIN-based method, encodes the makeup information into channel-wise normalization parameters and thus inevitably leads to loss in spatial details.

-As can be seen in \cref{fig:comparsion}, BeautyGAN and LADN could transfer some details of the complex cosmetic regions, but they can not handle large poses or expressions.
-PSGAN and SCGAN only transfer a general style, losing many local details.
-By contrast, the baseline equipped with DRAN achieves accurate transfer of color and preservation of details even with images between different poses and expressions.
+As indicated by the red boxes in Fig.~\ref{fig:comparsion}, PSGAN and SCGAN only transfer a general style, losing many local details.
+By contrast, our approach adaptively fuses coarse-to-fine makeup features in a region-wise manner, and it can achieve accurate transfer of color and makeup details even for images with different poses and expressions.